RobDoan/code-assistance-commands/docs/STARTUP_MINDSET.md

 Everything awaits feedback.
 Everything can be improved.
 Everything must evolve.

 The templates went through five rounds of brutal feedback:

-1. Academic rigor
+1. **Academic rigor** → Added null hypothesis sections to prevent confirmation bias
-2. Lean methodology
+2. **Lean methodology** → Collapsed 5 research docs into 1 experiment brief
-3. Statistical validity
+3. **Statistical validity** → Pre-defined analysis segments to prevent p-hacking
-4. Practical usability
+4. **Practical usability** → Copy-paste commands replaced abstract instructions
-5. Cultural impact
+5. **Cultural impact** → Added "Our Philosophy" sections to embed mindset

 Each round didn't replace; it refined.
+Round 3 killed our beloved "user journey maps" when data showed they predicted nothing.
+Round 4 turned our 20-step deployment process into 3 commands.
 This is how we build everything.

 ---